5 Ways To Use Leftover Soup Without Getting (Ahem) Soup-er Sick of It

 5. Turn creamy soup leftovers into a dipping sauce

-When Di Pietro has a hearty, creamy leftover soup she wants to reuse in a new way, she says sometimes she'll turn it into a dip.
-To do this, she says to simmer your leftover soup on the skillet and then add in cheese to thicken the texture.
-Then, she'll bake it in the oven at 400°F until it's bubbly and golden.
+So, can you turn soup into sauce?
+You sure can.
+When Di Pietro has a hearty, creamy leftover soup she wants to reuse in a new way, she says she'll often whirl it into a delicious dip.
+To do this, simmer your leftover soup on the skillet, then sprinkle on cheese to thicken the texture.
+Then, bake it in the oven at 400°F until it's bubbly and golden.
 "Serve it with baguette slices, crackers, or tortilla chips," she says.
 Not a cheese lover?
 You can also thicken your soup by throwing it in the blender with a handful of cauliflower.
 Since cauliflower has a neutral taste, it will add bulk without changing the flavor.

 On the hunt for a good soup recipe?
 See how to make vegan Italian meatball soup in the video below: